dmontag23/bank-app/README.md

 To run the unit and integration tests, run `npm run test:unit`.

-To run the e2e tests, run `export E2E_CONFIG=ios.sim.debug` to run the tests on IOS or `export E2E_CONFIG=android.att.debug` to run the tests on Android.
-Run `npm start` to start the development server.
-Choose the platform on which you want to run the tests from the metro menu.
-Then, in a separate terminal, run `npm run test:e2e`.
+To run the e2e tests, firstly ensure `config.json` in the root of the repo has the contents of `config-mock-server.json`.
+Run `npm start` to start the development server and choose the platform on which you want to run the tests from the metro menu.
+In a separate terminal, run `export E2E_CONFIG=ios.sim.debug` to run the tests on IOS or `export E2E_CONFIG=android.att.debug` to run the tests on Android.
+Then run `npm run test:e2e`.

 To run all of the tests for the project, follow the steps for the e2e tests outlined in the paragraph above, but run `npm test` instead of `npm run test:e2e`.